bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

           And process data right next to your users to deliver snappy performance
         content: >
-          Above enables computing near users anywhere without deploying databases, app servers or writing code.
-Our network allows you to put a full or mini-backend anywhere in the world while Active Data Management technology syncs only field-level changes across regions, ensuring snappy solution-wide response.
+          Above's global computing network allows you to quickly spin up a backend and distribute it all over the world to crunch and deliver data instantly to your users.
+Active Data Management technology syncs only field-level changes across regions, ensuring snappy solution-wide response.

-          Above couples this network with [powerful computing options](/faq) to assure high levels of performance to local users regardless of data types, speeds and sizes.
+          Above couples this network with [powerful computing options](/faq) to assure the highest performance to your users regardless of the data types, speeds and sizes in your application.
 And because Above is no code, shipping new features out the door is both fast and easy.

           *   Build powerful backends quickly without coding